-Notes: Hand out the 'happy smile calendar'.
+Notes: Hand out the 'happy smile calendar' and explain the children how it works.
+They can make a tickle in the morning and the evening if they have brushed their teeth.
 Tell the learners that they are always welcome to get a new one for the next month.